ondraslim/Riganti.GraphQlDemo/README.md

 ###### DataLoader - Middleware

-Lets create our own GraphQL middleware class `GraphQlMiddleware`, which will add a `DataLoaderDocumentListener` to the query exection options:
+Lets create our own GraphQL middleware class `GraphQlMiddleware`, which will add a `IDocumentExecutionListener` to the query exection options:

 ```csharp
 public class GraphQlMiddleware